elifilkegokce/elifilkegokce.github.io/_posts/2019-10-28-beta-distribution.md

 U-shaped for $\alpha=\beta<1$.
 When $\alpha=\beta \rightarrow 0,$ Beta
 distribution becomes Bernoulli distribution with equal probability 0.5 at
 $p=0$ and $p=1$ and zero elsewhere.
 When $\alpha=\beta=1$, you will have zero observation for event and non-event.
-In that case, probability of an event and non-event is the same on through $\[0,1\]$ and Beta distribution is equivalent to Uniform distribution.
+In that case, shape of Beta distribution is straight line, probability of an event and non-event is the same through $\[0,1\]$, and Beta distribution is equivalent to Uniform distribution.
 Beta is bell-shaped for $\alpha=\beta>2$.
 Since we have the same number of observations for event and non-event, the probability of event